Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 • Budget

 A nonprofit should always have an overall budget, but each of your campaigns should have its own itemized budget as well.
+You may need to conduct a feasibility study before launching your campaign to ensure you have sufficient funds and enough support to make your fundraiser worth the effort.

 • Volunteers